wiedehopf/readsb/README-json.md

   * a specific squawk code
   * only return aircraft that have a valid position
   * only return aircraft that match one of the icao type codes
+  * only above and / or below a certain altitude in ft (uncorrected barometric altitude, ground treated as 0 ft for simplicity / versatility)

   ```
   &filter_mil